Company: Saudi Aramco

 Education: Bachelors/3-5 yr Degree

-As a successful candidate you should hold a Bachelor's degree in Mechanical Engineering.
+The successful candidate should hold a Bachelor's degree in mechanical engineering.

 Duties & Responsibilities: